All wedding speeches should be funny. They can be sentimental and heartfelt but they’ve got to be funny too.

 First Things First - Recognising a joke

 The definition of a joke is ‘a thing that someone says to cause amusement or laughter.’
 This means your jokes shouldn’t make your guests groan.
-People don’t want to hear internet gags or wedding clichés (and if they do, they can buy a Jim Davidson DVD).

 STEP 1 - SELECT YOUR TARGET